TaitoUnited/taito-cli/docs/docs/05-configuration.md

 - `htpasswd-plain`: htpasswd file that contains 1-N user credentials.
 Passwords are stored in plain text.
 User credentials are entered manually.
 - `csrkey`: Secret key generated for certificate signing request (CSR).

 See the [secret management](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/plugins.md#secret-management) section of the plugins page for more information.
+[6.4.
+Define a secret](https://taitounited.github.io/taito-cli/tutorial/06-env-variables-and-secrets#64-define-a-secret) chapter of Taito CLI tutorial may also be useful.

 ---